 Note that the performance of cooperative relay channels has been extensively studied over Rayleigh and Nakagami-m fading channels (e.g., [44], [45]).
 However, analysis may be lacking for lognormal shadowing, Rician, Hoyt, K, η - μ and κ - μ fading channels.
 The MG distribution may help in this case.
 For example, in [46], energy detector performance is analyzed for cooperative spectrum sensing in a cognitive radio network over fading and shadowing, which are modeled by using the MG distribution.
 The SER analysis of an amplify-and-forward relay network [45] and optimal resource allocation [47] are two potential applications of the MG model.
 Due to the space limitation, these topics are omitted here.

-Fig. 6.
-The outage probability of an SISO channel versus average SNR over different fading channels for $\gamma{th} = 0$ dB.
+Fig. 5: The average capacity of an SISO channel versus average SNR over different fading channels.

-Fig. 7.
-The SER of an SISO channel versus average SNR over different fading channels for BPSK and QAM.
+Fig. 7: The SER of an SISO channel versus average SNR over different fading channels for BPSK and QAM.